Configure Authentication and Single Sign-On

 Each IDP provides three main capabilities:

-User authentication: The IDP confirms the identity of your users.
+User authentication: The IDP makes sure that your users are who they say they are.
 Users provide their credentials in a login form or authenticate to an external service (for example, their Google authentication form) that redirects them to Semarchy xDM after the authentication.

 Roles: The IDP can return a set of roles for an authenticated user.
 This set of roles may be enriched using a Role Mapping mechanism.
 Semarchy xDM also provides a Role Lookup mechanism to assign roles to users based on the content of a role mapping table.

-Profile Synchronization: The IDP may synchronize or seed user profile information (for example, the user’s first/last name or their avatar).
+Profile Synchronization: The IDP may synchronize or seed user profile information (for example, the user’s first/last name or his avatar).